benroberts999/benroberts999.github.io/_posts/2018-11-01-wsl-coding-windows-ubuntu.md

 ---
 usemathjax: true
 layout: post
-title: Using linux from within windows ubuntu
+title: "Using linux from within windows: ubuntu, bash, compiling c++ and more"
 permalink: /posts/2018/11/wsl-coding-windows-ubuntu
 ---